DizkoDan/cyberjunx-chirpy-test/_posts/2008-06-07-weird-they-are-there-just-n.md

 ---
 id: 440
 title: 'Weird they are there...
-Just n...'
+Just n'
 date: '2008-06-07T10:47:16-04:00'
 author: DizkoDan
 layout: post